sisinflab/warprec/warprec/utils/config/README.md

     - *fifo*: Classic First In First Out.
     - *asha*: The ASHA scheduler for a more optimized scheduling approach.
 - **properties**: A nested section dedicated for strategy and scheduler parameters.
-- **validation_metric**: The validation metric used during training.
-Defaults to nDCG@5.
 - **device**: The device used during training and evaluation.
 Defaults to cpu.
-Supports cuda devices and also cuda devices with indexing, like cuda:1.
+Supports cuda devices.
+Overrides general device.
 - **max_cpu_count**: The number of virtual CPU cores that WarpRec can should use.
 Defaults to the maximum available.
 - **num_samples**: The number of samples to generate for the different strategies.
 If the strategy is set to grid, then this field must be set to 1.
 Defaults to 1.
 - **parallel_trials**: Number of trials to execute in parallel.
 Defaults to 1.